 Chicken: I used a rotisserie chicken from my local grocery store.
 This little secret cut down the prep and cook time.

-Noodles: this Pho calls for flat rice noodles.
+Noodles: this Pho calls for flat rice noodles, but any thin rice noodles will do.
+You can even buy pho noodles if you like.
 Check the International aisle of your local grocery store or your local Asian specialty store.

 Pepper: a jalapeño pepper adds the perfect little kick to this recipe.
 If you really want to kick up the heat, us a serrano pepper.

 Pro tip: you can use ginger paste instead of fresh ginger.

 Optional toppings: some of my favorite toppings for this soup: lime wedges, cilantro, Thai basil, green onion, and bean sprouts.
 The toppings are the best part!